likvidera/Documentation/CTF/mirc2077/README.md

  0016: 0x06 0x00 0x00 0x00000000  return KILL
 ```
 Thankfully we can mmap RWX-pages for pivoting to shellcode where we can setup more elaborate IPC payloads.

-## IPC communication
+### IPC communication
 The main process will fork a child-process and apply seccomp to it to do the 'dangerous' JS-interpretation.
 It will pass two file-descriptors to the sandboxed-process.
-One is to the Log-functionality and the other is for the IPC-functionality.
+One is to the Log-functionality (`log-fd`) and the other is for the IPC-functionality (`ipc-fd`)

 After the JS-interpretation-process creation, the main-process will enter an `ipc_loop` which expects `ipc_msg` structures.
 The `ipc_loop` will process each `ipc_message`can call the function that maps to the `ipc_msg->id`.